Contents

 Some sourcing professionals take the “hammer approach” to negotiation.
 I.e., Supplier needs to reduce the cost, and I don’t care how they do it.

 Please don’t mistake win-win for a compromise.
 There are a lot of good books you can read on procurement.
-Here are our top recommended procurement books
+Here are our top recommended procurement books.

-Analytical skills: The procurement team should have the skills to take the raw data and slice and dice it to identify saving opportunities.
+The procurement team should have the skills to take the raw data and slice and dice it to identify saving opportunities.

-A should cost model requires analytical skills and the ability to research the market to identify the cost components.
+A cost model requires analytical skills and the ability to research the market to identify the cost components.

-More on this topic, read how to build a procurement team
+More on this topic read how to build a procurement team

 Do you need automation to make the centralized process more efficient?